 Winchester Cathedral’s great “Father Willis” organ was built for the Great Exhibition and installed in 1854.
-Since then it has been in almost daily use for worship, recitals and concerts, and can be heard the world over in broadcasts and recordings.
-The last major overhaul of the organ was over 30 years ago and it is now showing significant signs of fatigue.
-We now need to undertake a full rebuild in order to repair and restore the organ and ensure it will continue to serve the Cathedral for the next 30 years.
+It has been in almost daily use for worship, recitals and concerts, and can be heard all over the world in broadcasts and recordings.
+Recently, the organ has been showing significant signs of fatigue and we are now undertaking a full rebuild in order to repair and restore the organ and ensure it will continue to serve the Cathedral for generations to come.

-The restoration work will begin in January 2023 and take up to year.
-Master organ builders Harrison & Harrison will dismantle and clean over 5,500 pipes, repair chipped and worn keys and make adjustments and improvements to the console, pedalboard and pistons.
-During this work daily Cathedral life will continue as usual.
-Scaffolding over the north transept and Quire will provide access, workspace and storage for the pipes, and a temporary organ will be in place for the duration of the project.
+The restoration work began in early January 2023, and will take up to year.
+Master organ builders Harrison & Harrison have dismantled and are cleaning over 5,500 pipes, repairing chipped and worn keys and adjusting and improving the console, pedalboard and pistons.
+During this work, daily Cathedral life is continuing as usual.
+Scaffolding over the north transept and Quire is providing access, workspace and storage for the pipes, and a temporary organ is in place for the duration of the project.

 Thanks to many generous donors we have almost reached the required cost of £1.1 million.
 We are just £25,000 away from our goal.
 Could you help us by Sponsoring a Stop, giving a Note for a Note or Paying for a Pipe by way of a personal donation, in memory of a loved one or as a joint donation with friends or family?
 Any donation, large or small, to the appeal is much appreciated.
 Further information can be found in the appeal brochure and list of stops below.